 Saving Money on Chicken & Biscuit Casserole:

-I covered several options for the chicken in the recipe, but whatever chicken you use (white meat preferred, here) know that buying and cooking your own is cheaper than using a Rotisserie chicken.
+The Chicken: I covered several options for the chicken in the recipe, but whatever chicken you use (white meat preferred, here) know that buying and cooking your own is cheaper than using a Rotisserie chicken.
 Look for breasts at a rock bottom (they’ll drop to a low about once a quarter) and stock your freezer when they’re on sale.
+This dish is perfect for leftover turkey, too.

-Frozen mixed vegetables are often on sale and are usually rock bottom twice during the year.
-In the fall when the harvest comes in and late spring, early summer.
-You may find coupons if you lean that way.
+The Vegetables: Frozen mixed vegetables are often on sale but are usually rock bottom twice during the year.
+First, in the fall when the harvest comes in as well as late spring/early summer.
+Usually, they aren’t the bargain everyone seems to think they are.

-The biscuits, especially if you use the premium in the cans like I did here are super pricey for what you get.
-Watch for sales around the holidays.
+The Biscuits: The premium biscuits in the cans like I’ve used here are super pricey for what you get.
+Watch for sales around any holidays.
 Best bet?
 Make your own.
-Cheddar Bay Biscuits (yep, like the famous Red Lobster ones) would be fantastic here.
-There are mixes and tons of recipes out there.
-I have my own coming soon!
+Cheddar Bay Biscuits (yep, like the famous Red Lobster ones.)
+There are mixes but making your own drop biscuits is super easy.
+Here’s the link, again, to my recipe.

 Hi guys!
 I’m glad to be back, yet again (I think I’m back, anyway), and hope to stick around.
 I have been missing cooking, blogging, and chatting with you all.
 Hope you had happy holidays and a very happy New Year!
 In the meantime – make this!!
 It will chase the winter blues away!